 Grab a coffee to go and stroll around the various little streets.
 Be sure to check out the following streets: Cogels-Osylei, Transvaalstraat, Velodroomstraat, Generaal van Merlenstraat.

-The houses are are an eclectic mixture of different building styles, now and then though they tie in nicely together.
-Walk over to the Waterloosstraat and keep your eye out for the houses marked Ochtend (Morning), Dag (Day), Avond (Evening) and Nacht (Night).
+The houses are an eclectic mixture of different building styles, now and then though they tie in nicely together.
+Walk over to the Waterloosstraat and keep your eye out for the houses marked Ochtend (Morning), Dag (Day), Avond (Evening), and Nacht (Night).
 These houses represent the passage of time.

 Getting there on foot: It’s an easy 30-minute walk from Antwerp Central Station